American Wedding: Release

 American Wedding was released in the United States on August 1, 2003.

 Home media

 American Wedding premiered on DVD and VHS on January 2, 2004.
 It grossed $15.85 million on DVD and was the number seven DVD rental in 2004.

+The film debuted on Blu-ray alongside its predecessors on March 13, 2012.

 Reception

 Box office

 American Wedding opened at #1 at the box office with $33,369,440.
 It dropped by 53.7% the next weekend, landing at #3 behind the new releases of S.W.A.T. and Freaky Friday.
 Closing about 3.5 months later (November 20, 2003), the film had grossed a domestic total of $104,565,114 and $126,884,089 overseas for a worldwide total of $231,449,203, based on a $55 million budget.
 Despite being a huge box office success, it is the lowest-grossing film in the series, making roughly $3 million less than American Reunion would in 2012.

 Critical reception

 American Wedding received mixed reviews from critics.
 Rotten Tomatoes, a review aggregator, assigns the film a rating of 53%, based on 156 reviews, with an average rating of 5.8/10.
 The site's critical consensus reads, "Raunchier and even more gross than the first two American Pies, American Wedding ought to please fans of the series."
 On Metacritic, the film has a score of 43 out of 100, based on 34 critics, which indicates "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Robert Koeler of Variety compared it to the works of John Waters and called it a "strong finish" for the franchise.
 Roger Ebert rated it 3/4 stars and wrote that the film "is proof of the hypothesis that no genre is beyond redemption."
 Elvis Mitchell of The New York Times wrote that the film "struggles so hard to be tasteless that it's almost quaint."
 Mick LaSalle of the San Francisco Chronicle rated it 2/5 stars and called it strained and desperate to find jokes.